-Model-Based Strategy – This strategy is implemented when the testing team selects the current situation and develops a test model for it, on the basis of inputs, outputs, tasks, and possible behaviors.
+- Model-Based Strategy – This strategy is implemented when the testing team selects the current situation and develops a test model for it, on the basis of inputs, outputs, tasks, and possible behaviours.

 Standard Compliant or Process Compliant Strategy – In this test strategy, a set of guidelines is laid out by a panel of industry specialists, and the test engineer must follow these procedures.

-Reactive Strategy – Here, we can design and execute tests only when the final software is developed and delivered.
-The testing in this strategy is based upon the defects that are identified in the existing product.
+- Reactive Strategy – Here, we can design and execute tests only when the final software is developed and delivered.
+The testing in this strategy is based on the defects that are identified in the existing product.